fachat/csa_ultracpu/README.md

 ## Version History

+- [Revision 2.1A](https://github.com/fachat/csa_ultracpu/tree/r2.1a): Version using a Spartan 6 FPGA
 - [Revision 1.3C](https://github.com/fachat/csa_ultracpu/tree/r1.3c): first working version using a Spartan 3E FPGA
 - [Revision 1.2B](https://github.com/fachat/csa_ultracpu/tree/csa_ultracpu_1.2b): Version with CPLD and external colour generation.

+## Known Issues

+The following issues have been identified:

+* Audio quality

+Below are the fixes for these.
+Note, these are NOT yet in the BOM.

+### Audio quality

+The DAC audio output is not linear with the given schematics.
+This can be fixed by

+* removing R30 and R32
+* replace C3 and C10 with a 22uF  electrolytic cap.
+Orient minus pole to the output connector

 ## Building